 The National Health and Nutrition Examination Survey, 2005-2008 showed that one in five people had an untreated tooth cavity and 75% had existing dental restorations.
 Though cavities are one of the easiest dental concerns to prevent, millions of children and adults still face problems with tooth decay for a variety of reasons.

 Dr. Richard Van Gurp is a family dentist in Charlotte, NC.
 We offer complete care for children as well as adults.
 Our main concern is preventing tooth decay through individualized dental care and a good at home oral hygiene routine.
 We also offer a wide range of services to manage and treat tooth decay including fillings, crowns and root canals.

 Plaque is a sticky substance that is constantly forming in the mouth, accumulating mostly at the gum line and in between the teeth.
 Bacteria in plaque are activated by sugar and starch in the food we eat.
 The bacteria produce acid which eventually can lead to the erosion of tooth enamel and formation of tooth cavities.

 Daily brushing and flossing is essential to preventing cavities as this simple habit will greatly reduce plaque and bacteria in the mouth.
-Another important step to take is limiting snacks between meals, eliminating sodas and candy from the diet, and drink plenty of water.
+Another important step to take is limiting snacks between meals, eliminating sodas and candy from the diet, and drinking plenty of water, especially after meals.

 Tooth Cavity Symptoms